EFForg/cryptobot-email/doc/getting_started/osx.md

 ![GPG Keychain Access, typing passphrase](../images/osx/gpgtools4.png)

 Then it will start generating your key.
-It shouldn't take any more than a couple of minutes to finish generating your key.
+It shouldn't take any more than a couple of minutes to finish.

 ![GPG Keychain Access, collecting entropy](../images/osx/gpgtools5.png)